placehold7r/placehold7r/README.md

  ###### !!**dni dwfandom**!!, basic dni criteria tbh just dont be an asshole and youre good to go . over 16 iwcuf, romantic tsurugi doubles iwec/dniuc

-###### my interests change a lot but atm im very into pjighting, milgram, and dra/sdra2 !! - you can find me near the danganronpa area . mainly with party
+###### my interests change a lot but atm im very into phighting, milgram, and dra/sdra2 !! - you can find me near the danganronpa area . mainly with party
 ----------

 ###### my other socials go by the same name (placehold7r)